OMNY: OMNY card

 In October 2021, the MTA started selling a physical OMNY card at certain retail locations throughout New York City.
 The MTA planned to expand the rollout to vending machines inside stations in September 2022.
 OMNY cards featuring commemorative designs, as well as special fare-classes such as students, senior citizens, and MTA employees, were not available at the time of the standalone OMNY Card rollout.
+The physical card was seldom used in the months after its rollout; by February 2022, less than 1 percent of all OMNY fares were being paid using a card, and 4,367 cards had been sold at stores.
+On October 30, 2023, OMNY machines were activated at six subway stations.
+By the end of 2025, every subway station and approximately 2,700 stores sold OMNY cards.